easttennesseecc-star/Q-Top-Dog-IDE/LLM_AUTHENTICATION_QUICKSTART.md

 2. A new browser window opens
 3. You'll be taken to OpenAI's OAuth consent page
 4. Authenticate with your OpenAI account
-5. Grant permission to Q-IDE
+5. Grant permission to Top Dog
 6. You'll be redirected back automatically
 7. The popup closes
 8. Auth status shows "✓ Signed in as [your-email]"